-The defamed person only has a year from the publication of the defamation in which to sue.
+As per the defamation time limit, the defamed person only has a year from the publication of the defamation in which to sue.
 A court can extend that year by 2 years, and 2 years only, if it is convinced that it wasn’t reasonable to have sued within the first year.
-Time limits apply to most legal actions.
+Time limits like this apply to most legal actions.

 After 3 years from the publication date, that’s it.
 No claim can be made.
 (Bad luck if you find out someone said or wrote something 37 months ago that’s made your life a living hell.)

 Any company larger than one with 10 employees or more cannot sue for defamation.
 The dead can’t sue, or be sued.

 There are a number of substantive and technical defamation defences.

 There are limits on the defamation damages that a court can award.

 As mentioned above, defamation and malicious falsehood are similar in nature, which means malicious falsehood may make a good alternative to defamation where action for defamation is not possible.

 Where a malicious act or false statements have harmed your reputation, there may be an alternative legal remedy to defamation: the old law of malicious falsehood.
 So what are some of the criteria of an action for malicious falsehood?
 And how do defamation and malicious falsehood compare?

 There is some overlap between an action for defamation and malicious falsehood – essentially, malicious or injurious falsehood relates to proprietary and commercial interests rather than personal reputation, although it can extend to damage to professional reputation.
 Actual economic damage has been the hallmark of the action, but the precise elements of it are still not fully formed and settled.

 Intent to Harm